A drunk driver was headed toward a 10K race, police say. A trooper used her patrol car to protect the runners.

 The Florida Highway Patrol said a trooper ended up hospitalized while trying to keep a DUI driver away from those attending the Skyway 10K. https://t.co/us9CpX4G89 pic.twitter.com/pT46wv4GaY— WFLA NEWS (@WFLA) March 6, 2022

 In anticipation of the Armed Forces Families Foundation Skyway 10K race on Sunday, law enforcement blocked off Interstate 275 toward the bridge, which stretches over Tampa Bay to St. Petersburg.
-Detour signs signaled that drivers should reroute onto U.S. 41.
+Detour signs signaled that drivers should reroute onto Route 41.

 About 8,000 people ran the race, according to a tweet from event organizers.
 There were also many volunteers, support staffers and spectators.